AngleProtocol/angle-docs/core-module/lending.md

 As of April 2022, a single folding strategy for USDC on Aave has been implemented.

-{% hint style="info" %}
-The state of the strategies used for different collateral types can be tracked on the [Angle Analytics](https://analytics.angle.money).
-{% endhint %}

 ### stETH strategy

 The strategy used for ETH is the StETHAcc strategy from Yearn.
-It compares rates for stETH between Lido and the Curve stETH/ETH pool, and earn the stETH native yield.
+It buys stETH from Lido or Curve stETH/ETH pool depending on where it's cheaper, and then earns the stETH yield. stETH is exchanged to ETH when needed through the Curve pool.

 More complex ETH strategies will be developed in the future.
 The contract can be found [here](https://github.com/AngleProtocol/angle-core/blob/main/contracts/strategies/StrategyStETHAcc.sol).

+{% hint style="info" %}
+The state of the strategies used for different collateral types can be tracked on the [Angle Analytics](https://analytics.angle.money).
+{% endhint %}